emperorfin/OcadoCart/README.md

 # Ocado Cart

-Ocado Cart is a native Android app project that uses [Ocado's mocked webservice REST API] (https://my-json-server.typicode.com/ocadotechnology/mobile-challenge) to display list of products on one screen.
+Ocado Cart is a native Android app project that uses [Ocado's mocked webservice REST API] (https://my-json-server.typicode.com/ocadotechnology/mobile-challenge) to display list of products on one screen and a product details on another screen.
 The list displays a header with the cluster name as well as the products it contains.
 The list displays title, image, size, and price of each product.

 When a user clicks on a given product of the list, the user will be redirected to another screen with more specific details about the clicked product.